 Children love to experiment.
-Sometimes, experimenting can lead to rebellious behavior.
+Sometimes, experimenting can lead to insubordination.
 Before it’s too late, talk to them about the ill effects of tobacco, alcohol, etc. Discussing such things even before they have tried them results in higher chances of your children avoiding them.

 5. Set appropriate rules